H3AR7B3A7/DesignPatterns/README.md

 We should consider reusing an expensive object to avoid creating it multiple times.
 This can drastically improve performance.
 Likewise, we should avoid unnecessary boxing of primitives in repetitive operations to avoid repeated creation of their wrapper variants.

+## Cleaning Objects
+An Object that has been created during the program execution is automatically removed by Garbage Collector (GC).
+When an object not referenced by any thread and when JVM determines that this object can't be accessed, then it can be eligible for garbage collection.

+Finalize() is an object method, which is automatically called by the garbage collector before it attempts to remove the object from the heap.
+In Java 9, finalize() has been deprecated.
+A new class java.lang.ref.CleaningObjects was added to garbage collection management.
+An object of CleaningObjects class gets notified automatically when an object becomes eligible for garbage collection.
+An object that is being garbage collected needs to be registered with the cleaner object by using the register() method.

+Usually the use of a cleaner is unnecessary.
+We only use it in specific situations, for example when we want to make sure sensitive information doesn't stay in memory.